GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 the story because it only captures the quantity of animation updates, not the quality.

-For example, you may see a perfectly steady stream of 60&nbsp;fps while watching a video.
-Technically, this is perfectly smooth.
-But the video itself may have a low bit rate, or even issues with network buffering.
-This isn't captured by animation smoothness metrics directly, yet may still be quite jarring to the user.
+For example, you may see a steady framerate of of 60&nbsp;fps while watching a video.
+Technically, this is perfectly smooth, but the video itself may have a low bit rate, or issues with network buffering.
+This isn't captured by animation smoothness metrics directly, yet may still be jarring to the user.

 Or, a game which leverages `<canvas>` (perhaps even using techniques like